tallamjr/handson-ml2/exercises/README.md

     • Finally, a DNN has no prior knowledge of how pixels are organized; it does not know that nearby pixels are close.
 A CNN’s architecture embeds this prior knowledge.
 Lower layers typically identify features in small areas of the images, while higher layers combine the lower-level features into larger features.
-This works well with most natural images, giving CNNs a decisive head start com‐ pared to DNNs.
+This works well with most natural images, giving CNNs a decisive head start compared to DNNs.

+    ```python
+    import tensorflow as tf
+    ```
     </details>

 2. **Consider a CNN composed of three convolutional layers, each with 3 × 3 kernels, a stride of 2,